ch007m/containers/nss_wrapper/README.md

 make
 ```

-### Configure the ENV var of the nss_wrapper of the ubi8-openjdk11 image
+## Scenario 1 : Configure the ENV var of the nss_wrapper of the ubi8-openjdk11 image

 The `ubi8-openjdk11` packages natively the `NSS_WRAPPER` lib which can be configured using the following ENV VARs
 ```